 IMPORTANT!
 You are required to have a functional hardware, such as a webcam, a microphone, and speakers in order to complete the proctored assessments.
 You will also need an internet connection speed of at least 2Mbps.
 See Additional Proctoring Guidelines below for more information.

-Our remote proctoring service is called Examity.
-Access the Examity Quick Guide for Students to review and verify computer requirements, set-up your Examity profile, and schedule and take your assessment.
+Our proctoring service is called Examity.
+Access the Examity Quick Guide for Students, or watch the video below, to review and verify computer requirements, learn how to set-up your Examity profile, and how to schedule and take your assessment.